eraofchaos/eraofchaos.github.io/units/Wight.md

  **Unit Soul:** [ Wight](/Items/unt_138/)

  **Unit description:** Horrific Shrieking: Causes Silence in the enemy troops in their path.

+ **Unit second description :** Causes Silence to your enemy right ahead, causes silence to all enemies when dying.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.